Shehroz01/shape_detection/README.md

 * What do I need to know about Poetry?
 How it works, how to install it, and how package dependencies are managed.

 * How does it work with Windows?
 It can be installed with Powershell, and it worked.
 Created a new project.

-* Think about the required dependencies in the next steps
+* Think about the required dependencies in the next steps (solved)

+## Step 3: Setting up a tensorflow machine learning project using keras (Completed)

+* Which libraries do I need? (matplotlib, numpy, tensorflow)
+* Set up a virtual environment with compatible packages.
+Avoid installing packages through pip
+* Manage dependencies and PYTHONPATH errors (solved after a headache)

-## Step 3: Creating a dataset with 2D shapes, partial occlusions
+## Step 4: Creating a dataset with 2D shapes, partial occlusions

 Requirements:
 * Dataset having a 32*32 grid with 2D geometric shapes
 * Partial occlusions on the top of geometric shapes

-## Step 4: Setting up a tensorflow machine learning project using keras

-(Need to brainstorm and identify the requirements)
+For the first step, a model that detects a single geometric shape would be a good start.
+For this purpose, I have selected a dataset of rectangles.
+The idea is to generate random rectangles on the 32*32 grid and create a dataset of 10000 images.
+Also generate bounding boxes in the same quantity and then through Intersection Over Union (IOU) measure the overlap between the two bounding boxes: the real and the predicted bounding boxes.

+The dataset needs to be reshaped and normalized before it could be split into train and test dataset. (working on it)

 ## Step 5: Creating a model for predicting geometric shapes